reecemartin/dogwood/README.md

 This project was an exciting opportunity for us to interact with a mature and powerful API, and although we still haven't utilized it to its full extent, we've already had a lot of fun with it.

 The initial setup of the course is done by fetching all the assignments from a single course, and then processing them to embed anchors.
+Each object in the database (courses, assignments, users) all correspond to a real Canvas/Quercus object, as they are all created from the Canvas API.

 ## Feature Progression